A clinical Decision Support Solution For General Practice

 Best evidence medicine guidance (national and local)

-NICE, SIGN and Red Whale guidance documents
+NICE and SIGN guidance documents

 Diagnostic scoring tools